Want to know how to run faster? Get seven tips to increase your running speed and evaluate where you may be limiting your potential.

 If you aren’t consistent, it’s going to be hard to see those big breakthroughs.
 Yes, rest days are important and some time off may be forced due to an injury.
 But if you only train in spurts, with more time off than on, you’re unlikely to make meaningful improvements in speed.

 So what if you ARE consistent?
 It can be hard to see that you are actually working towards a big breakthrough.
 But it really is the day to day things built over weeks, months and years that lead to big improvements in speed.

 That’s where having a long-term perspective can be helpful and where recognizing improvements along the way will help you stay motivated before those big throughs.

 You may drop big chunks of time off your races in the beginning.
 Or your may not.
 You may be at the point where even 3 seconds faster is a win.
 Or maybe the win on any given day is remembering to stretch after every workout.
 You may run significantly slower in the heat but you still get out there and run in it.
 (And you WILL run slower in the heat – don’t let it discourage you!
 Read more about that here.)
-Don’t let summer running discourage you!

 Part of the key to staying motivated long-term is to remember WHY you started running in the first place and celebrating along the way, not only at big breakthroughs.
+Again, process over outcome.